sborms/cyclingsimilarity.com/README.md

 <p align="center"> <img src="assets/streamlitcyclingsimilarity.png" alt="app"/> </p>

+### Accuracy

+Due to the way the collaborative filtering algorithm is currently set up, the output might not seem intuitive for some cyclists.
+Big races are deliberately overweighted, so cyclists who participated mostly in smaller races will have more random similar cyclists.
+The algorithm is results-based, meaning that cyclists who rarely cross the finish line amongst the first ten to twenty (despite being good, such as breakaway kings or strong helpers; the same applies to new cyclists) will be lost in translation.
+As with any model there is some more tweaking to do, but the gist is there.

 ## Repository setup

 For completeness, this is an overview of the repository structure and some of the associated steps to set it up.
 You can of course simply clone the repository and get started from there if you are familiar with projects like these.
 The structure is inspired from [this](https://github.com/datarootsio/ml-skeleton-py), [this](https://github.com/datarootsio/python-minimal-boilerplate) and [this](https://github.com/nogibjj/mlops-template).